abuxton/presentations/audit/presentation.md

 **So why did we write a module?**
 * Ease of delivery
 **Why is this not under the Puppetlabs namespace?**
+* The resource application is core code, it doe snot need to be a supported module!
 **Why defined types and not Types and Providers?**
 * We don't reinvent the wheel.
 * Because it did not need them in this methodology!